zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

     }
     ```

-## About request hash
+## About request hashes

-The oracle data contains an Encoded Request and an Encoded Request Hash.
+The oracle data contains an Encoded Request, an Encoded Request Hash, and a timestamped Encoded Request Hash.

 The Encoded Request is the same as the Report Data but
 with the Attestation Data and Attestation Timestamp zeroed out.
 Attestation Data and Timestamp are the only parts of Report Data that can be different every time you perform notarization.
 By zeroing out these 2 fields, we can create a constant Report Data, which is going to represent a request to the attestation target.

 <code>[AttestationResponse](../sdk/js_api.md#type-attestationresponse).[oracleData](../sdk/js_api.md#type-oracledata).encodedRequest</code>